herambchaudhari4121/COVID-19tracker/HTML-legacyVersion/README.md

 - https://github.com/sqwyer

-(PLEASE DON'T ADD YOURSELF TO THE CONTRIBUTORS LIST IN A PULL REQUEST...
-I WILL ADD YOU TO THIS LIST IF I MERGE YOUR PULL REQUEST)
+(PLEASE ADD YOURSELF TO THE CONTRIBUTORS LIST WHEN YOU CREATE A PULL REQUEST)